+I luxuriate in the art of Feng Shui.
+When considering how to express this, I recalled a series of events a few years back.
 The day was glorious — I knew it would be.
-I awoke to an incredible sunrise, then a work out with my trainer, followed by a trip for the first time to visit Orchid’s physical therapist and the delicious finale was lunch with two girlfriends on the rooftop of The Peninsula Hotel at Shanghai Terrace.
+I awoke to an incredible sunrise, then a workout with my trainer, followed by a trip for the first time to visit Orchid’s physical therapist, and the delicious finale was lunch with two girlfriends on the rooftop of The Peninsula Hotel at Shanghai Terrace.
 As I entered the restaurant, the term Feng Shui flashed into my mind because my day thus far was in total alignment.

 “Why did you ask?”
 I questioned.

 “Because you are wearing your watch on your right wrist,” she responded.

 “I practice Feng Shui, a four-century-old Chinese system.
 It is a set of laws that teaches how the flow of positive energy brings alignment into all facets of your life.”
 (And don’t we need all we can get, darlings?)

 My girlfriends rolled their eyes, raised their eyebrows, and smiled.
 I paid no attention to their teasing manner because I believe in Feng Shui and began to give them a brief tutorial on the reasons why I feel as I do and how this practice has brought joy into my life.

 “I wear my watch on my right wrist so positive energy can flow to my heart.”

 Several years ago a Feng Shui teacher taught me the electricity in your watch cuts off all positive currents going to your heart.
 I changed my watch that moment to my right wrist.